hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

 Partitioning is a relatively new feature in HAPI FHIR (added in HAPI FHIR 5.0.0) and has a number of known limitations.
 If you are intending to use partitioning for achieving a multi-tenant architecture it is important to consider these limitations.

 None of the limitations listed here are considered permanent.
-Over time the HAPI FHIR team are hoping to make all of these features partition aware.
+Over time the HAPI FHIR team is hoping to make all of these features partition aware.

 * **Server Capability Statement is not partition aware**: The server creates and exposes a single server capability statement, covering all partitions.
 This can be misleading when partitioning us used as a multitenancy strategy.